Henry J: Marketing

-In 1952, Kaiser began selling rebadged Henry Js through Sears, under the nameplate of Allstate.
-Allstates were nearly identical to Henry Js but featured a unique grille, hood ornament, hubcaps, identification badges and interior trim, and Allstate-brand tires and batteries.
-After two years of disappointing sales, Sears dropped the car.
+In 1952, Kaiser began selling rebadged Henry J model through Sears, under the Allstate nameplate.
+The Allstate cars were nearly identical to Henry Js, but featured a unique grille, hood ornament, hubcaps, identification badges, and interior trim, as well as equipped with Allstate-brand tires and batteries.
+After two years of disappointing sales, Sears dropped marketing for the car.

 The Henry J was also available in Japan from 1951 through 1954, through a licensing deal with East Japan Heavy-Industries, part of the Mitsubishi group.

-In 1952, the Henry J Corsair (four-cylinder) and Corsair DeLuxe (six-cylinder) models were introduced, featuring improved styling and workmanship, as well as higher prices.
+In 1952, the Henry J Corsair (four-cylinder) and Corsair DeLuxe (six-cylinder) models were introduced, featuring improved styling and quality, as well as higher prices.
 The front end had a full-width grille while the taillamps were incorporated into the rear fender fins.

 The 1953 Henry J Corsair had few styling changes and featured the smaller L-head four-cylinder engine.
 Kaiser's advertising promoted it as "the easiest car on the road to drive, handle, park, service, run, maintain, and of course the easiest to pay for."
 A padded dash became standard.